open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Telegraf/README.rst.txt

 **Brief description of the configuration**.

-Like any other OEI service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
+Similar to other Open EII services, Telegraf has 'config' and 'interfaces' sections. "interfaces" are the eii interface details.
 Let's have more information of "config" section.

-config :  Contains the configuration of the influxdb (\ **"influxdb"**\ ) and  eii messagebus input plugin (\ **"default"**\ ).
+config : Contains the configuration of the influxdb (\ **"influxdb"**\ ) and Open EII messagebus input plugin (\ **"default"**\ ).
 In the above sample configuration, the **"default"** is an instance name.
-This instance name is referenced from the Telegraf's configuration file `config/Telegraf/Telegraf.conf <https://github.com/open-edge-insights/ts-telegraf/blob/master/config/Telegraf/Telegraf.conf>`_
+This instance name is referenced from the Telegraf's configuration file `config/Telegraf/Telegraf.conf <https://github.com/open-edge-insights/ts-telegraf/blob/master/config/Telegraf/Telegraf.conf>`_.

 *
   topics_info : This is an array of topic prefix configuration, where user specifies, how the data from topic-prefix should be processed.
 Below is the way every line in the topic information should be interpreted.

   #. "topic-pfx1:temperature:10:2" : Process data from topic prefix 'topic-pfx1' asynchronously using the dedicated queue of length 10 and dedicated thread pool of size 2.
 And the processed data will be stored at measurement named 'temperature' in influxdb.
   #. "topic-pfx2:pressure::" : Process data from topic prefix 'topic-pfx2' asynchronously using the global queue and global thread pool.
 And the processed data will be stored at measurement named 'pressure' in influxdb.
   #. "topic-pfx3:humidity" : Process data synchronously.
 And the processed data will be stored at measurement named 'humidity' in influxdb.

+  ..

-  *Note : In case, topic specific configuration is not mentioned, then by default, data  gets processed synchronously and measurement name would be, same as topic name.*
+     **Note**\ : If topic specific configuration is not mentioned, then by default, data gets processed synchronously and measurement name would be same as topic name.

 *
   queue_len : Global queue length.